FummiTaksi/ranking-app/README.md

 ## AUDIT

-To find vulnerabilties, for backend
+To find vulnerabilties in npm packages, for backend
 ````
 docker exec rankingapp-backend npm audit
 ````